Chelated zinc is a type of zinc supplement. It contains zinc that’s been attached to a chelating agent.

 Zinc supplements are used by people who can’t get enough zinc in their regular diet.
 Zinc is an essential micronutrient that’s vital to your health.

 Keep reading to learn more about the benefits of chelated zinc, how much to take if you have a zinc deficiency, and interactions to be aware of.

 Zinc is a micronutrient that’s found in cells throughout your body.
-According to the National Institutes of Health (NIH), zinc is crucial to many aspects of your health.
-Here are a few examples of what zinc does:
+According to the

 - helps your immune system defend against viruses and bacteria